|

 Instructor: Rick Vann

-Registration for this course is closed.
 Hot News & Cool Views is an open discussion forum to explore and discuss breaking news from Oregon to “around the globe” each week.
 All differing views and opinions are not only welcome but essential to create the lively discussion in the group.
-We cover a wide range of topics from politics to climate change to technology, medicine, and more.
-An agenda with articles will be sent to students a couple days prior to each class.
+We cover a wide range of topics ranging from politics to climate change, to technology, medicine, and more.
+An agenda with articles will be sent to you a couple of days prior to each class.
 Students are encouraged to send in topics and news articles to add to each week’s agenda and our discussion.
 Please join us for a sizzling hot journey around the world with our fast, fun, and sometimes controversial class!
 Better than a strong cup of coffee to get your week going!

 |